broak/broak.github.io/resume.md

 ***PhD Scholar - Neural Data Scientist***<br>
 ***Full Time - Monash University - 2017-2020 (ongoing)***<br>
 <br>
-Developed custom software for time-series neural data analysis and visualization for our computational vision neuroscience laboratory, as well as developed pipelines for processing and visualising large amounts of data using supercomputing clusters.
-Presented at numerous meetings and conferences, effectively translating complex neurophysiological, statistical and mathematical concepts for a range of audiences.
-Performed public outreach during National Science Week 2018, giving a public talk about visual illusions and neural processing, with the aim of promoting the Monash School of Biomedical Science.
+Developed custom software for time-series neural data analysis and visualise hypothesis-driven metrics as a member of the Brain Networks and Behaviour laboratory.
+I also developed pipelines for processing many terabytes of data using supercomputing clusters.
+I effectively translated complex neurophysiological, statistical and mathematical concepts for a range of audiences.
+I have communicated my findings to world experts at numerous meetings and conferences, and performed public outreach during National Science Week 2018, giving a public talk about visual illusions and neural processing.

 <br>
 <br>